 As already noted above, between the time that ACIS and XIS were built, some improvements were made in the BI manufacturing process.
 The ACIS BI CCDs had measurable CTI across the entire array, including the framestore and serial readout array, from defects induced in during the manufacturing process.
-The performance of the XIS BI CCD was nearly the same as the FI CCDs pre-launch, due to an improved manufacturing process (?). needs ref for XIS BI process Burke et al. (1997) describes ACIS BI process.
+The performance of the XIS BI CCD was nearly the same as the FI CCDs pre-launch, due to an improved thinning process further described in Burke et al. (2004) and Bautz et al. (2004).

 For the purposes of this paper, we are only examining parallel CTI, or charge loss as a function of row number.
 Serial CTI, charge loss as a function of columns, is negligible for both XIS and ACIS except in the case of the ACIS BI CCDs, and even then it is not evolving on orbit.